Dunkl symplectic algebra in generalized Calogero models: Conformal group structure of Calogero wavefunctions

 \subsection{Conformal group action on wavefunctions in spherical coordinates}

-The symmetric wavefunctions of the Calogero model in spherical coordinates \eqref{psisym} with fixed values of all quantum numbers $k_l$ but the second one (with $l=2$) are grouped into the infinite-dimensional lowest-weight representation of the conformal algebra.
-Applying the $SL(2,R)$ generators to them, one obtains the following expressions:
+The symmetric wavefunctions of the Calogero model in spherical coordinates \eqref{psisym} with fixed values of all quantum numbers $k_l$ except the second one (with $l=2$) are organized into the infinite-dimensional lowest-weight representation of the conformal algebra.
+When applying the $SL(2,R)$ generators to these wavefunctions, the following expressions are obtained:

-where the condition $\Psi=0$ is imposed for the negative values of $k_2$.
-Here the dots mark the remaining quantum numbers ($k_l$ with $l\ne 2$) which are not affected by the conformal group.
-According to the definition of conformal algebra \eqref{Kpm3}, the eigenvalue of the diagonal element equals a half the state's energy \eqref{Ek-alpha}.
-Since the normalization constants in front of the wavefunctions are neglected, the matrices of the operators $K_\pm$ and $K_3$ have no conventional forms used in quantum mechanics.
+where the condition $\Psi^\text{sym}_{\dots k_2\dots }=0$ is imposed for the negative values of $k_2$.
+Here, the dots represent the remaining quantum numbers ($k_l$ with $l\ne 2$) that are not influenced by the conformal group.
+According to the definition of the conformal algebra \eqref{Kpm3}, the eigenvalue of the diagonal element equals half the state's energy \eqref{Ek-alpha}.
+Since the normalization constants in front of the wavefunctions are neglected, the matrices of the operators $K_\pm$ and $K_3$ are not in their conventional form used in quantum mechanics.